On spontaneous photon emission in collapse models: Spontaneous emission from the vacuum

-The Feynman rules suggest that also the following process is possible: which corresponds to a photon emitted from the vacuum.
+which corresponds to a photon emitted from the vacuum.
 The analytical expression for such a process contains two internal particle's propagators $F_{12} F_{21} \varpropto \theta(t_2 - t_1) \theta(t_1 - t_2)$ (see Eq.~\eqref{eq:fgfdssd}), giving a zero contribution.
 Thus at the non-relativistic level there is no spontaneous photon emission from the vacuum.
 However, such a process is expected not to vanish at the relativistic level.
+We leave this computation for future research.